 5 Reasons Why Coorg is Called “Scotland of India”

 Coorg is called “Scotland of India” because its hills (Karkala, Savandurga and Nodda) which surround coffee plantations make it look like a Scottish valley.
 They are with lush green mountains of foggy rolling hills and miles of walking trails.
-People often compare this region to Scotland because of its incredible natural beauty and cool climate.
+People often compare this region of Karnataka to Scotland because of its incredible natural beauty and cool climate.
 Here are 5 reasons that show why Coorg has earned the nickname ‘Scotland of India’.
 Scroll down to find out why!

 (1) The Rolling Hills of Western Ghats

 The misty rolling hills of Coorg have a certain charm that is hard to resist.
 The soft green slopes and the way the fog clings to the landscape make it look like a fairy-tale world.
 Travelers often flock to this picturesque region to enjoy the fresh air and stunning views.
 Coorg also has a reputation for being the Scotland of India, due to the similarities between the region and Scotland.
-The hills surrounding Coorg serve as a shield for a great Scotsman who does not want to be seen by spying eyes.
+The hills of Western Ghats surrounding Coorg serve as a shield for a great Scotsman who does not want to be seen by spying eyes.

 (2) Lush green landscape and gushing waterfalls